Lugano: Road

 Lugano is located along the A2 motorway, a part of the European route E35 that stretches over 1600 km between Amsterdam and Rome.
-Like the original railway, the A2 to the nort crosses the Ceneri and Gotthard passes and links Lugano to northern Switzerland and, via Basel, to the German motorway network.
+Like the original railway, the A2 to the north crosses the Ceneri and Gotthard passes and links Lugano to northern Switzerland and, via Basel, to the German motorway network.
 To the south it crosses the Swiss-Italian border at Chiasso, linking to the Italian motorway network.
 The motorway runs to the west and south of the city, using extensive tunnelling to deal with the mountainous landscape.

 The Trasporti Pubblici Luganesi (TPL) operate frequent inner city buses throughout Lugano and some of its closer neighbours.
 The Autolinee Regionali Luganesi (ARL) runs buses connecting Lugano with the districts of Davesco, Sonvico and the towns of Canobbio, Lamone and Tesserete, whilst the Società Navigazione del Lago di Lugano (SNL) runs buses to the lakeside districts of Gandria and Campione d'Italia, complementing its boat services to the same locations.
 TPL, ARL and SNL services operate from the Lugano Centro bus station.

 Longer distance buses, as well as some local buses, are operated by PostBus Switzerland, known locally as the AutoPostale.
 Its Palm Express service connects Lugano railway station to St. Moritz.
 Other AutoPostale buses operate from an underground bus station and ticket office, located at Via Balestra 4 in the centre of Lugano.
 ASF Autolinee, an Italian bus company, operates an international bus route from Lugano to Menaggio, on the shores of Lake Como.

 Shipping

 Boats of the Società Navigazione del Lago di Lugano (SNL) provide services on Lake Lugano.
 Whilst these are principally provided for tourist purposes, they also connect Lugano with other lakeside communities.
-Several of the landing points are within the sparsely populated section of the municipality that lies on the east side of lake, and have no road access.
+Several of the landing points are within the sparsely populated section of the municipality that lies on the east side of the lake and have no road access.